AlfDev1996/alfonso_rianna_adc_2020/Readme.md

 #### Start master peer

 After that you can start the master peer, in interactive mode (-i) and with four (-e) environment variables:
+>In addition to the 4 variables listed above, in the version with graphic interface we need an additional variable, that is the DISPLAY variable
+>
 With GUI:

     docker run -i --name MASTER-PEER -e DISPLAY=host.docker.internal:0 -e MASTERIP="127.0.0.1" -e ID=0 -e NAME="yourname" -e GUI="YES" place-auction-project